pakoito/wargames/small-tricks/README.md

 ### Building your Faction

-Preparing the Unit composition and starting position of your Faction is half of the fun of the game.
+Preparing the Unit composition and starting arrangement of your Faction is half of the fun of the game.

 Units come in multiple types, each with abilities that make them unique and create rock-paper-scissors situations between them.

-Optionally, you can roll your Faction at the beggining of a Match or at the beginning of every Game.
+You can create your own variants such as rolling your Faction at the beggining of a Match, at the beginning of each Game.
+If you do, consider allowing other sub-variants such as allowing reroll(s) or shifting dice up/down by 1.

 # Playing a Game